ozfortress/ozfortress_docs/docs/rules/user_policy.md

 ## Account Conditions
 Users who are serving Valve sanctions may be ineligible to play.
 Please reach out to us via our Discord's support bot Alfred.
 The sale of Steam accounts and promotional items (in-game medals/badges) is strictly prohibited by Valve, thus it is strictly by ozfortress.
 Any sold or bought account found within ozfortress will be permanently barred from our services.
 In addition, any user found buying or selling medals will also be permanently barred from our services.

+At our discretion, we will block/ban any:

+- Permanently banned Steam accounts.
+- Known sold Steam accounts.

 ## User Account Deletion
 User Account Deletion is not something that we offer at this time, as it is an entirely manual process.
 Rest assured, no personally identifiable information is stored without user consent, and the user is within their rights to not include their email in their account.